-Year 1 -- BME Core CoursesThe main goal for the first year is to work with your mentor (advisor) to identify those courses of most relevance to your area of research, and to take as many core courses and electives as practical during the first 9 months in preparation for your proposal development and oral exam.
-Some electives are offered once every two years and it may be desirable to take some electives during the first year in order to prepare for the qualifying exam at the end of the second year.
+Year 1 -- BME Core CoursesThe main goal for the first year is to work with your mentor (advisor) to identify those courses of most relevance to your area of research, and to take as many core and additional courses as practical during the first 9 months in preparation for your proposal development and oral exam.
+Some additional courses are offered once every two years and it may be desirable to take some courses during the first year in order to prepare for the qualifying exam at the end of the second year.
 Students should also participate in a journal club and/or work with their mentor to critically review the scientific literature in their area.

 Year 2 -- Complete BME course requirements and prepare for qualifying exam

 Students should enroll in any remaining required and/or elective courses and BME seminars to fulfill requirements for taking the qualifying exam.
 The majority of the student’s time and effort should be in research.
 A major goal for the second year is to begin to acquire the laboratory skills and conceptual framework necessary for thesis work.
 The student should also be spending free moments reading the scientific literature.
 BME students are required to take the qualifying exam during the summer of their second year.
 Upon successful completion of the qualifying exam, students will become eligible for recommendation for advancement to candidacy.
 The BME Graduate Program Director will sign the Qualifying Examination form indicating successful completion of all BME requirements for advancement to Ph.D. candidacy.
 After passing the qualifying exam, the student and advisor should prepare the mentor assignment form.

 FORM: Advancement to PhD Candidacy (completed by the BME Program)

 FORM: Mentor Assignment - PhD Programs (completed by student and mentor then submit to the BME program coordinator)